Frequently Asked Questions

 Help file over a network.
 This is a general problem and applies to all CHM (Help) files on a network.
 To fix this, try one of the following:

 1. Locate the wbsschedulepro.chm file on your Network drive and copy it to your Documents/WBS Schedule Pro folder on your local computer.
-If WBS Schedule Pro is running, close and restart it.
+If WBS Schedule Pro is running, close and

 2. Update the Windows Registry and add the following key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\HTMLHelp\1.x\ItssRestrictions with the following DWORD: MaxAllowedZone = 1.